So Close: Almost A Top 10 Snowiest December in St. Cloud - NewsBreak

 So Close: Almost A Top 10 Snowiest December in St. Cloud

 ST. CLOUD -- We are close to this being one of the snowiest Decembers on record here in St. Cloud.
 Right now the total is sitting just outside of the Top 10.
-The...wjon.com
+The...minnesotasnewcountry.com

 ST. CLOUD -- We are close to this being one of the snowiest Decembers on record here in St. Cloud.
 Right now the total is sitting just outside of the Top 10.
-The...wjon.com
+The...minnesotasnewcountry.com

 Comments / 0